nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

     @readers = readers
     self.class.all << self
   end
+	. . .

+end
 ```

 The instance variables set in #initialize represent data that can be scraped directly from the main page and the remaining attr_accessors tell us everything that can be retrieved from a book's personal webpage.

-The first function called upon is #start.
+The first function called when app starts up is #start.

 ```
 class MostReadBooks::CLI